ScalabilityIssues/documentation/services.md

 ## Sale service

-- Handle the discover and purchase flow
+- Handle the ticket's discover and purchase flow
   - Generate ticket offers (JWT with flight details and price)
-  - Payments simulated
+  - Payments are simulated
 - Afterwards creates ticket

 ## Ticket service

-- Keep track of sold tickets and free seats of the flight
+- Manage tickets creation, update and delete
+- Before a ticket creation check that a seat is available for that flight
-- Send new or modified tickets to broker in order to nofify the client
+- After a ticket creation or update, publish on the broker to notify the client

-## Boarding service
+## Validation service

-- handle the cryptographic signing of tickets through a rpc method
+- Handle the cryptographic signing of tickets through a rpc method
+- When a ticket is signed, a qr code is generated containing the ticket and the signature; this is necessary to check the validity of the ticket
-- handle the keys to decrypt the tickets
+- Handle the keys to verify tickets

 ## Flight management service

-- Manage the flight creation, update, delation done by the staff
+- Manage flights creation, update and delete
-- Interact with queueing system to send updates on the flights (publish)
+- After a flight modification, publish on the broker to notify clients that have a ticket on that flight

 ## Update service

-- Listen for flight changes (subscribe) and sends emails to ticket holders
+- Listen from the broker for changes on flights and send emails to users that have a ticket for that flight
+- Listen from the broker for changes on tickets and send an email to the user owner of the ticket

 ## Frontend
-- Public side
+- Customer side
   - flight search
   - ticket purchase
   - ticket visualization
 - Staff side
-  - validation
+  - tickets validation
 - Admin side
+  - flight management
+    - create flights
-  - flight management: create flights, create planes
+    - create planes